isomerpages/nparks-biodiversity/_festival-programmes/Festival Talks and Workshops.md

 <td rowspan="1" colspan="1">
 <p><strong>ConservaClay </strong>with WWF-Singapore</p>
 <p></p>
-<p>A hands-on clay crafting experience designed to ignite your passion for
+<p>Join WWF-Singapore for an immersive hands-on experience that ignites your
-wildlife.
-Discover the art of simple sculpting as we delve into the fascinating world of animals and plants, crafting clay creatures and learn about local species in an artistic way.
-Our instructors will guide you through the process, sharing insights into each species and the conservation efforts essential to their survival.
-Join us for a fun-filled session of eco-artistry, where creativity meets conservation!</p>
+passion for nature.&nbsp; Delve into the art of clay sculpting under the guidance of our skilled facilitators.
+Unleash your creativity as you mold the clay into creatures inspired by the wonders of the animal kingdom and lush plant life.</p>
 </td>
 </tr>
 <tr>